Thank you for drinking tea with us.

 We are brewing this tea using the same tea pot we used for the Sparrow’s Tongue last month - “Compass” zisha tea pot.
 This month, we will be using a distilled water (Life - NTUC house brand.
 If you have very small and thick-walled teacups about 50 to 60 ml, they could give an added dimension of roundness and smoothness to the tea, accompanied by a strong and lingering aroma.
 Using 6 gm of tea leaves to 150 ml of 95°C water for 30 sec, it can be brewed up to three times to a dark amber but transparent colour.
 Clean and light, it has a spectrum of delicate but complex aroma from hot to cold reminding us of yellow flowers, cream, condensed milk, roasted coconut, sugar cane, crème brulee, nut spread, mint, with hints of berry jams and brown spices.
 It is sweet and quenching with tantalising acidity, has smooth mouthfeel, slight roastiness accompanied by throat resonance.
 In short, a Scarlet Robe blend should epitomise “Rock Bone and Floral Aroma” (岩骨花香), a representation of the superiority of rock grown teas of Wuyi Mountain with the “rock bone” minerality and the floral aroma accorded by the wildness and great biodiversity of the terroir.
 It should be clean and harmonious to present one unified flavour from its component tea cultivars.
 If the brewing is changed to non-distilled type, you will experience heavier mouthfeel, more syrupiness and higher throat resonance but depreciating aroma clarity and shorter aftertaste as the water gets heavier.

 Last month, we also drank another fantastic tea - 2017 Bangdong raw black loose leaf tea (勐库镇邦东基地生普洱散茶).
 This month, we will drink a tea from the same region but made in a different way – a red tea from Xi Gui.
 Looking at the map, Xi Gui village is on the Mang Lu Mountain (忙麓山) range of average 1,000 – 1,500 m at the west bank of the midstream section of the 4,900 km Lancang River (澜沧江) and on the east of the main village of Bangdong (邦东村).
 Extending northwest on the same mountain range is another village – Man Gang (曼岗) which is located at a higher elevation of 1,400 to 1,500 m.
 All the tea areas on this range have sandy red soil, and tea trees grow amongst rocks and boulders – a sign of good tea.
 There is a good biodiversity in the area, where half of the land is primary forest.
 The village is at a relatively low elevation of 800 m and is one of the few tea areas which defy the common saying that good teas can only come from high elevation.
 Coupled with the low annual spring production of about 2 tons from a tiny area of about 200,000 m2 (= 20 hectares), it is no wonder it is highly sought after and attracting astronomical prices.
 In the olden days, Lancang River was part of the water section of the tea transport route known today as the Tea Horse Route (茶马古道).
 Because the village is at the bend of the river where it was suitable to build a pier, it developed into a supply point for jute ropes used for tying tea packages.
 ‘A place to twine jute ropes’ is the meaning of Xi Gui in the local Dai (傣) language.
 During the end of the Qing dynasty, Xi Gui tea was chosen as official tea of the local government, serving visiting ranking officials from the central Beijing court and local generals.
 At that time, there were already 6,000 to 7,000 tea planting families, giving us a glimpse of the amount of Xi Gui teas produced and consumed then.
 Today, the number of families are much lesser, and tea corporations control a lot of the tea lands there.
-Initially, teas from that area are simply known as Mang Lu Mountain tea which o.
+Initially, teas from that area are simply known as Mang Lu Mountain tea.
 As Xi Gui tea’s quality start to stand out from the rest, it was sold individually unblended since 2006.

 Bangdong village is the midpoint of the road that connects Man Gang and Xi Gui, with a short distance between them of less than an hour of driving time.
 Man Gang and Xi Gui are located at the same Man Lu Mountain locality, and the entire area share the common stock of 200-year-old tea trees.
 This gives the possibility of including Man Gang teas into the more famous area of Xi Gui.
 Today’s tea is of this nature, cultivated in Man Gang part of the larger Xi Gui area.
 From the initial 2-ton production during spring, an extended area and with the addition of autumn harvest and red teas, the annual production of this extended area could reach 40 tons.
 This greatly reduces the price and allows accessibility to teas that offer similar flavour to the exorbitant Xi Gui teas.